getpelican/pelican-plugins/Readme.rst

 Slim                      Render theme template files via Plim, a Python port of Slim, instead of Jinja

+Sphinxsearch              Provides a support of Sphinxsearch for Pelican, allowing users to search keywords on the texts proposed on a website.

 Static comments           Allows you to add static comments to an article

 Subcategory               Adds support for subcategories